Snyokabi1/SQL-Evaluated-Project/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

--- all_sessions table time cplumn -update the number of digits to 6, left padding with zeros. to be followed by conversion to time format
+-- all_sessions table, time column -update the number of digits to 6, left padding with zeros. to be followed by conversion to time format

 ALTER TABLE all_sessions